IngridKJ/momentum_balance_inertia/README.md

 * Convergence analysis using manufactured analytical solution

 In addition to this I have implemented some absorbing boundary conditions.
-Ongoing verification is happening through:
-* Convergence analysis
-* Energy decay analysis

 ## Models
 Models are found within the [models](./models/) directory: